-Ian James Cochrane is a writer calling Melbourne home, a member of the Australian Society of Authors, the editor of TravelnRavel.com – a wandering bird’s-eye overview of most things even vaguely related to travel – and part of the Sandy Street Art Project.
+Ian James Cochrane is a writer calling Melbourne home, currently with the Sandy Street Art Project.
+He is a member of the Australian Society of Authors and the editor of TravelnRavel.com – a wandering bird’s-eye overview of most things even vaguely related to travel.

 Ian has always been a writer, initially with an Engineering background.
 The details are included in his Linkedin profile.
 He is also a prolific photographer, a member of Writers Victoria – and a blogger on people, places and the human condition.
 In his spare time, he may possibly be found at CircleOz.com.

 Wanderlust lured him to Europe, the Americas, Southeast Asia and the South Pacific, while work has taken him to India, Africa, the Australian outback, Korea, and the highlands of Papua New Guinea.

 Ian launched his first book – Indian Summers: Mumbai and Beyond, a collection of 13 tales on the paradox of modern India – to critical acclaim in 2011.
 Find it HERE or throughout Australia and New Zealand via Dennis Jones & Associates.